YongHwan2161/cppWebServer3/system-documents/cli-interface.md

 ```
 print-coremap [vertex_index]
 ```
 Displays the current status of CoreMap.
 If a vertex index is provided, shows information for that specific vertex.
-Otherwise, shows all loaded vertexs.
+Otherwise, shows all loaded vertices.

 Parameters:
 - vertex_index: (optional) Target vertex (0-255)